TimotiusAnrez/Java_OO_Exercise/README.md

 # Java_OO_Exercise

 Learning Object Oriented Programming in Java by building CLI base game.
-This repository contain source code, documentation and test file of clasic casino games.
+This repository contain source code, documentation and test file of some basic application.